phpList/phplist3/README.md

 sometimes new features are added to the config file, so it's better to use the new config file and re-adapt it to your situation.

-I have put an example .htaccess file in this directory.
+An example .htaccess exists file in this directory.
 You should not allow access to this directory from the webserver at all.
 The example will work with apache.